In preparation for the UROP

 - However, it would be unreasonable to expect a supervisor to agree to a significant break at short notice.
 You are advised to map out your plans before agreeing to dates.

-- will be determined by your supervisor and you must be in agreement before the host department approves and submits the UROP Registration Form to the College Registry (although it is recorded on the registration).
+- will be determined by your supervisor and you must be in agreement before the host department approves and submits the UROP Registration form to the College's Student Records team.

 See also the next TAB on supervision.